oanasabau1/Beehive-Arduino-Monitoring-System/README.md

 ## Project Demonstration

-In this section I will include diagrams, pictures of the project and a short video demonstrating its functionality.
+In this section I will include a schema for Tinkercad, pictures of the project and a short video demonstrating its functionality.

 ![Incredible Krunk-Elzing](https://github.com/user-attachments/assets/6175d0e7-77a3-4637-91df-a44e566f77b6)